-· . ~ Syntax Description rate-bps pecify the CPU policing threshold in bits per second (bps).
-The unge is 8000 to 409500.
-18 Defaults The default policin g threshold is 160 1000 bps.
-Command Modes Global configuration on Command History Release Modificati on 12.2(25)EX This comm nand was introduced.
-Hanna Cuidalinaa T Usage Guidelines To protect against accidental or intentional CPU overload, the Cisco ME switch automatically provides control-plane security by dropping or rate-limiting a predefined set of Layer 2 control packets and some Layer 3 control packets for UNIs and ENIs.
+Syntax Description rate-bps Specify the CPU policing threshold in bits per second (bps).
+The range is 8000 to 409500.
+Defaults The default policing threshold is 160000 bps.
+Command Modes Global configuration )n Command History Release Modification 12.2(25)EX This command was introduced.
+Usage Guidelines To protect against accidental or intentional CPU overload, the Cisco ME switch automatically provides control-plane security by dropping or rate-limiting a predefined set of Layer 2 control packets and some Layer 3 control packets for UNIs and ENIs.
 The switch pre-allocates 27 control-plane security policers for CPU protection, numbered 0 to 26.
 A policer of 26 means a drop policer.
 A policer of a value of 0 to 25 means that a rate-limiting policer is assigned to the port for the control protocol.
 CPU policers are pre-allocated.
 You can configure only the rate-limiting threshold by using the policer cpu uni rate-bps command.
 The configured threshold applies to all control protocols and all UNIs and ENIs.
-For more information about control-plane security, see the software configuration guide for this release.
-Examples This example show vs how to set CPU protection threshold to 10000 bps and to verify the configuration.
-Switch# config t Enter configuration commands, one per line.
-End with CNTL/Z. Switch(config)# policer cpu uni 10000 Switch(config)# end You can verify you r settings by enter ing the show policer cpu uni-eni rate privileged EXEC command.
+For more informati on about control-plane security, see the software configuration guide for this release.
+Examples Switch# config t Enter configurati Switch(config)# g as how to set CPU protection threshold to 10000 bps and to verify the configuration.
+Switch(config)# • r settings by entering the show policer cpu uni-eni rate privileged EXEC command.
 Related Commands Command Description show policer cpu uni-eni rate Displays configured policer threshold for control-plane security.